-Bill Dee, former Christopher Newport assistant and four-time state championship Phoebus High School coach, will start his third season with the Monarchs.
-Dee will coach the offensive line in 2013 for ODU, the same position he started coaching when he joined the staff in 2011.
+Bill Dee, former Christopher Newport assistant and four-time state championship Phoebus High School coach, completed his third season with the Monarchs.
+Dee coached the offensive line in 2013 for ODU, the same position he started coaching when he joined the staff in 2011.

 In 2012, Dee was the acting Defensive Coordinator for the Monarchs.
 The Monarchs finished in the top-20 nationally in red zone defense and sacks.
 ODU recorded 37 sacks on the year good enough for sixth best in the country and finished 16th in the country in red zone defense.
 He also coached the defensive line, as Dominique Guinn-Bailey earned CAA All-Conference honors.

 Dee joined the coaching staff in the spring of 2011 and patroled the sidelines overseeing the offensive line.
 The Monarchs garnered a 10-3 overall mark, its first ever national ranking, finished the season at No. 10 in the country and advanced to the second round of the FCS playoffs.

 In ODU’s first season in the Colonial Athletic Association, considered by many the top FCS conference in the nation, the Monarch offensive line helped the team top the league standings in scoring offense and rank fifth nationally at 36.69 points per game.
 Additionally, the offensive line helped the team rank first in CAA in total offense and ranked 10th in the country racking up 439.08 yards each time the Monarchs took the field and rank third among all conference schools and 18th in the country gaining 270.92 yards of passing offense.

 Under Dee’s leadership, Jeremy Hensley, the Monarchs’ center, was a Third Team All-CAA honoree.